 The firm served as lead counsel for one of the largest U.S. forest products manufacturers in litigation to recover embezzled funds.
 We obtained attachment, garnishment and orders.

-Represented CWCapital Asset Management LLC, a commercial real estate finance and investment management company, requiring principals of the defaulting borrower who transferred assets of the borrower to insiders prior to and after an order appointing a reciever was entered.
+Represented CWCapital Asset Management LLC, a commercial real estate finance and investment management company, requiring principals of the defaulting borrower who transferred assets of the borrower to insiders prior to and after an order appointing a receiver was entered.
 We obtained an order finding the principals in contempt of court for violating the order and requiring the principals to purge the contempt by paying the funds.

 Represented communications provider in contract dispute with competitor.